artyomsbr/ironpulse-privacy/index.md

-# Privacy Policy — Iron Pulse
+# Privacy Policy — Strenos

 **Effective date:** May 6, 2026
 **Last updated:** May 6, 2026

 This Privacy Policy describes how Iron Pulse ("we", "our", "the App") handles personal information.
-Iron Pulse is an iOS fitness application designed to help users plan, log, and analyze their workouts. **The App does not collect, transmit, sell, or share personal data with anyone.** All information you create stays on your device and (optionally, with your consent) in your private iCloud account.
+Strenos is an iOS fitness application designed to help users plan, log, and analyze their workouts. **The App does not collect, transmit, sell, or share personal data with anyone.** All information you create stays on your device and (optionally, with your consent) in your private iCloud account.

 ---